 As one Democratic National Committee chair once said: “The only time to run a woman is when things look so bad that your only chance is to do something dramatic.”
 Maybe doing “something dramatic” is why so many women are promoted during times of crisis, but the evidence suggests that another reason is because men protect other men from having to take precarious positions.
 This was the experience of one female Marine Corps officer:

 It’s the good old boys network.
 The guys helping each other out and we don’t have the women helping each other out because there are not enough of us around.
 The good old boys network put the guys they want to get promoted in certain jobs to make them stand out, look good.

 If women are disproportionately promoted during times of crisis, then they will fail more often than their male counterparts.
 And they do.
-It will be interesting to watch whether May can clean up this dumpster fire and, if she can’t, what her legacy will be.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+It will be interesting to watch whether May can clean up this dumpster fire and, if she can’t, what her legacy will be.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.